sp3kk/PU-Gruppe-15/README.md

 Make sure the folder is not in readonly, but editable.

-In your terminal, move to the directory where you cloned the project and run the following command --> pip install -r requirements.txt
+In your terminal, move to the directory where you cloned the project --> cd PU-Gruppe-25/

+Then run the following command
+--> pip install -r requirements.txt

 Now enter the directory where the manage.py file is located --> cd pekka*